frabcus/kill-the-moon/README.md

-"Kill the Moon" Electricity Use
+"Kill the Moon" electricity use
 ===============================

 Introduction